Ask Harry Wolf to describe his work attitude and he may show you a photograph of a Japanese fisherman's robe, a museum piece from the 19th century.

-These robes are simply three layers of coarse cotton, dyed the indigo of the sea and stitched together with coarse thread.
+These robes are simply three layers of rough cotton, dyed the indigo of the sea and stitched together with coarse thread.
 The rows of stitching, vertical and horizontal in grids, serve the purpose of relieving stress and distributing it across the fabric.
-Where the wear is the greatest; in the seat, shoulders, and at the edges, the stitching pattern doubles or triples, increasing the resistance to wear at these crucial locations.
-The result is a highly functional piece that is both both rational, intelligent and beautiful.
+Where the wear is the greatest; in the seat, shoulders, and at the edges, the stitching pattern doubles or trebles, increasing the resistance to wear at these crucial locations.
+The result is a highly functional piece that is at once rational, intelligent and beautiful.

-To make something beautifully is to make something beautiful.
-This essential garment embodies this lack of distinction in creation that is inherent to Japanese culture.
-The beauty arises from an intelligent and careful application of the craft of necessity.
+To craft something beautifully is the path to making something beautiful.
+This essential garment embodies the integration in creation that is inherent in Japanese culture.
+The beauty arises from an intelligent and careful application in the crafting of the necessities.

-It is this harmonious marriage for which Wolf's work strives; one of acute attention to detail and respect for material and use resulting in a work of inherent beauty.
+It is this harmonious marriage for which Wolf's work strives; one of acute attention to detail, respect for material and application, resulting in a work of inherent beauty.

-WOLF ARCHITECTURE was founded in Charlotte in 1966, later shifting to New York and then Los Angeles.
-In the ensuing 49 years the original commitment to quality of design and attention to detail has not wavered.
+Wolf Architecture was founded in Charlotte in 1966, later shifting to New York and then Los Angeles.
+In the ensuing 52 years the original commitment to quality of design and attention to detail has not wavered.
 This has accrued to the benefit of clients private and public; in University and Civic works, Banking, and Fortune 500 companies including IBM, Westinghouse, The Williams Companies, NationsBank, and Superior Oil.
 The Wolf Architecture portfolio also contains City, County, State and Federal Government projects including two Embassies for the US Department of State and several buildings for the Federal Reserve Bank.